-Seven healthy individuals of each species were selected at each of the site (and thus )s.
-At the beginning of the study year, each plant was mapped: a sketch of the main axis of the plant and all side branches from the main axis was made.
+Seven healthy individuals of each species were selected at each site (and thus age).
+At the beginning of the study year, a sketch map of the main axis of the plant and all side branches from the main axis was made.
 The length of each stem segment along the main axis, and sometimes of side branches, was recorded.
 The basal diameter of each stem segment was recorded, approximately 10 mm above the node to avoid the nodal swelling.
-The number of leaves along each stem length or the length of stem covered in leaves (for species with numerous small leaves that cover the branch in a very regular pattern) was recorded.
+The number of leaves along each stem length or the length of stem covered in leaves (for species with numerous small leaves covering the branch in a regular pattern) was recorded.
 At the end of the study year, the maps were amended to show the year’s growth.
 The diameter of all stem segments was remeasured, the length of and leaf number on new shoots along the main axis were added, and the loss of leaves was noted.
 The plants were then harvested at ground level.
 Each plant was sub-divided into multiple segments along the main axis.
 The plant parts were oven dried at 60ºC for at least 1 week.
 Leaves and stems were separated and weighed for each of the nested stem segments, such that stem width versus biomass could be calculated for each successive segment marked along the main axis.

-Flowering parts on all individuals were recorded during repeat censuses, every four weeks during the cooler months and every three weeks during spring and summer.
+Flowering parts on all individuals were recorded during repeat censuses, every four weeks during cooler months and every three weeks during spring and summer.
 At each census, all flowering parts were counted, including buds (by size class), flowers, young fruit, and mature fruit.
 For some species the size of immature and mature fruit and cones was also measured, as the final size of the fruit was quite variable.
-The exact flowering parts considered varied considerably by species due to their diverse floral structures and aFlowcharts detailing what flower parts were included for each species arein (Appendix ###).
+The exact flowering parts considered varied considerably by species due to their diverse floral structures.
+Flowcharts detailing what flower parts were included for each species are provided in Appendix ###.
 Appendix ### also includes a table that indicates how each flowering part was measured for each species.
 Each of the flower parts was independently collected from multiple untagged individuals in the community to determine its dry weight.
 Calculating total reproductive investment

 Total reproductive investment is the sum of investment in all the different flowering parts during the year (Fig. 1).
 Reproductive investment can be further divided into investment into propagules (seeds or seeds and attached fruits) versus accessory tissues.
 Accessory tissues include aborted structures (including both aborted flowers and fruit), structures used for pollination (i.e. successful flowers), and structures used for packaging and dispersal (including cones and some seed pods).

-and the developmental progression of these flowering parts is included in Mention that the species included are all recorded as producing a consistent number of ovules per flower.
+and the developmental progression of these flowering parts is included in Mention that the species included are all recorded [?] as producing a consistent number of ovules per flower.

-A document, for the supplementary materials, describing the methods should be out next priority.
-Statistical models
+Details: A document, for the supplementary materials, describing the methods should be out next priority.
+Statistical methods

+For slope tests, are you using regression or SMATR?
+Should be the latter.

 Results